 In early November 2010, the General Services Administration declared that Scott Monroe was in default on the lighthouse and would lose his $12,000 deposit.
 Financial difficulties apparently forced Monroe to reevaluate his successful bid.
 A third auction for the lighthouse opened on June 1, 2011, with the caveat that the lighthouse might be awarded to the second-highest bidder, if the winning bidder defaulted.
 According to the Notice of Availability, the winner had to obtain a lease for that portion of the breakwater beneath the lighthouse from the U.S. Army Corps of Engineers, and an administrative fee of $2,500 would be charged for the initial lease.

 An opening bid of $32,000 was placed on June 17, 2011 and topped later that day by a bid of $36,000.
 Six bidders participated in the auction, which closed on July 17 with a winning bid of $72,010.
-The third time at auction wasn't the charm for the lighthouse, as less than three weeks later, it was announced that the winning bidder had backed out and would forfeit the $15,000 security deposit.
-Instead, the lighthouse was awarded to the second-highest bidder, Sheila Consaul, who has signed the paperwork to complete the sale.
+The third time at auction wasn’t the charm for the lighthouse, as less than three weeks later, it was announced that the winning bidder had backed out and would forfeit the $15,000 security deposit.
+Instead, the lighthouse was awarded to the second-highest bidder, Sheila Consaul, who promptly signed the paperwork to complete the sale.